Andreipic/xidian-internship-multifactor-stock-volatility-model/README.md

 └── rapport_final_xidian.pdf
 ```

-This repo previously stored the pipeline as three Jupyter notebooks.
+This repo previously stored the pipeline as four Jupyter notebooks.
 These
-have been converted to the three standalone scripts above; the scripts
+have been converted to the three scripts above; the scripts
 contain the same logic and produce the same figures and results.

 ## Setup and running